Arianny Celeste Sizzles In Snakeskin-Print Leggings And A Black Sports Bra

-UFC ring girl Arianny Celeste shared a dose of Monday fitness inspiration with her 3.3 million Instagram followers in her latest update, and also showcased her sculpted physique in sexy workout gear.
+UFC ring girl Arianny Celeste shared a dose of Monday fitness inspiration with her 3.3 million Instagram followers in her latest update while showcasing her sculpted physique in sexy workout gear.

-The picture was taken in Arianny’s home, and some gorgeous decor details were visible in the background.
+The picture was taken in Arianny’s home, and some gorgeous decors were visible in the background.
 A stunning metallic statement chandelier hung from the ceiling behind her, and she posed near an upholstered chair with a yoga mat rolled up on top of it.
 Large windows filled the space with natural light, and she brought a bit of nature indoors with the addition of a gorgeous white flower in a pot.
 A laptop was perched on a desk behind her as well.

 However, Arianny’s sculpted physique remained the focal point of the sizzling snap.
 She showcased her killer curves in a pair of high-waisted snakeskin-print leggings that clung to every inch of her toned legs.
 She paired the leggings with a simple black sports bra that featured a racerback with a cut-out detail for a unique look.
 Arianny’s body was angled slightly away from the camera, so the front of the sports bra wasn’t visible, but the outfit still flaunted her toned curves to perfection.